pyrmont/articles.inqk.net/src/_posts/2022-05-31-podcasts-spring-2022.md

 - [**Hit Parade**](https://slate.com/podcasts/hit-parade): Another one of the Slate podcasts that I started listening to this year.
 I'm not especially interested in pop music but these episodes are so well put together that I enjoy Chris Molanphy's monthly exploration of the songs that have topped the U.S. billboard charts.

-- [**Hollinger & Duncan**](https://hollinger-duncan.simplecast.com): This one slipped in at the last second and maybe be dropped as soon as the NBA Finals are over.
+- [**Hollinger & Duncan**](https://hollinger-duncan.simplecast.com): This one slipped in at the last second and might be dropped as soon as the NBA Finals are over.
 Hosts John Hollinger and Nate Duncan take a weekly look at things in the NBA from an analytical perspective.
-I've listened to Duncan's Dunc'd On podcast on-and-off again for years and I think he pairs especially well with Hollinger.
+I've listened to Duncan's _Dunc'd On_ podcast on-and-off again for years and I think he pairs especially well with Hollinger.

 - [More Or Less](https://www.bbc.co.uk/programmes/p02nrss1): Last year, I'd said that this was a 10-minute podcast but that's only true for the episodes that come out in between its 'seasons' (that is, when it's being broadcast on the radio in the UK).
 In-season episodes are 30 minutes as host Tim Harford goes behind the numbers in the news.

 - [MusicalSplaining](https://twitter.com/musicalsplainin): When Lindsay Ellis decided to take a (permanent?) break from her online life, I didn't expect this to keep going but I've loved her replacement, Angela Meehan.
-Ellis was clearly burn-out and Meehan brings an excitement to each episode that's infectious.
-Kaveh Taherian continues playing the role of musical naïf.
+Ellis was clearly burnt out and Meehan brings an excitement to each episode that's infectious.
+Kaveh Taherian continues doing an excellent job playing the role of musical naïf.

 - [On Margins](https://craigmod.com/onmargins/): I wrote in the previous post that it wasn't clear if this show was still going and it's not a great deal clearer after a further 12 months.
 There's been precisely one episode since last May.
 Time to pronounce it dead?
 I'll give it another year.

-- [**One Year**](https://slate.com/podcasts/one-year/): I really enjoyed listening to Josh Levin's season on Slow Burn and started listening to this when I heard it cross-promoted on another podcast.
+- [**One Year**](https://slate.com/podcasts/one-year/): I really enjoyed listening to Josh Levin's season on _Slow Burn_ and started listening to this when I heard it cross-promoted on another podcast.
 The conceit is that each season of episodes focuses on events that happened in a single year.
 So far the show has covered 1977 and 1995.

 - [Panic Podcast](https://podcast.panic.com/): This is beginning to feel like a bit of a trend but this is another podcast that might have ended.
 There was one episode in 2021 and that was in July.
 A shame because I'm always excited to hear what the software developers at Panic are cooking up.